Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: Phase transitions

-One can see that, for a given value of $M_{h_2}$, the ratio $\phi_c/T_c$ increases as the value of $w$ is increased within its allowed range.
-This behavior can be traced back to the fact that, as $w$ increases, the zero-temperature tree-level potential difference ($\Delta V = V(0, u)- V(v_{_{\text{EW}}},w ) $) between the extremum $(0,u)$, which preserves electroweak (EW) symmetry, and the true vacuum $(v_{_{\text{EW}}}, w)$, corresponding to the broken EW phase, gradually decreases.
+One can see that, for a given value of $M_{h_2}$, the ratio $\phi_c/T_c$ increases with increase in $w$ within its allowed range.
+This behavior can be traced back to the fact that, as $w$ increases, the zero-temperature tree-level potential difference ($\Delta V = V_0(0, u)- V_0(v_{_{\text{EW}}},w ) $) between the extremum $(0,u)$, which preserves electroweak (EW) symmetry, and the true vacuum $(v_{_{\text{EW}}}, w)$, corresponding to the broken EW phase, gradually decreases.
 Eventually, beyond a certain value of $w$, the point $(0,u)$ becomes the global minimum of the tree-level potential.
-This behavior can be understood from a careful inspection of Figure~\ref{region}.
+This behavior can be understood from a careful inspection of Figure~\ref{region} and clearly from Figure~\ref{deltaV_Mh2} and ~\ref{deltaV_sintheta}.
 It is commonly understood that a smaller tree-level potential difference $\Delta V$ leads to a lower critical temperature~\cite{Huang:2014ifa, Harman:2015gif, Dorsch:2017nza, Carena:2019une}, which in turn enhances the strength of the EW phase transition.
+We explicitly illustrate this with the help of Figure~\ref{potdiff_lambdahs} and ~\ref{fig23}, respectively.

-As $w$ increases, $\lambda_{hs}$ also attains sizable negative values ($|\lambda_{hs}|\sim 1$) (see Equation~\ref{lambdahs} and the corresponding plot in Figure~\ref{lambda_hs_w_200_300} in the appendix).
-This explains why negative $\lambda_{hs}$ favors SFOEWPT in our scenario.
-These findings are also supported by Figure~\ref{fig:lambda_hs}.
-These plots further show that the potential difference is larger for negative $\sin\theta$ compared to the corresponding positive value of same magnitude for a fixed $\lambda_{hs}$.
+This feature can also be understood in terms of the lagrangian parameter $\lambda_{hs}$.
+As $w$ increases, $\lambda_{hs}$ attains sizable negative values ($|\lambda_{hs}|\sim 1$) (see Equation~\ref{lambdahs} and the corresponding plot in Figure~\ref{lambda_hs_w_200_300} in the appendix).
+The tree-level potential difference ($\Delta V$) decreases as $\lambda_{hs}$ attains more and more negative values, resulting in an enhanced $\frac{\phi_c}{T_c}$.
+These findings are also supported by Figure~\ref{deltaV_lambdahs} and \ref{phictc_lambdahs}.
+Therefore, it is clear that negative $\lambda_{hs}$ favors SFOEWPT in our scenario.
+Figures~\ref{potdiff_lambdahs}--\ref{phictc_lambdahs} further indicate that the potential difference is larger, as a consequence $\frac{\phi_c}{T_c}$ is smaller, for negative $\sin\theta$ compared to the corresponding positive value of same magnitude for a fixed $\lambda_{hs}$.
 The fact that $\lambda_{hs}$ and $\sin\theta$ are not strongly correlated is a characteristic feature of the particular model framework considered in this work.

 In light of the above discussion, we now present the region of parameter space in the $M_{h_2}-\sin\theta$ plane consistent with SFOEWPT in Figure~\ref{fig:sfoewpt_scan}.
 The parameter space can be divided into four regions.
 In the absence of the effective operator, it is well known that only for $M_{h_2} \ll M_{h_1}$ does one obtain an SFOEWPT-compatible parameter space with sizeable $\sin\theta$~\cite{Carena:2019une}.
 For higher values of $M_{h_2}$, it is difficult to accommodate a strong FOEWPT without assuming large $\sin\theta$, which is already ruled out by the Higgs signal strength measurements.
 This is in contrast with the present scenario, where, in the presence of the effective operator, the correlation between $\lambda_{hs}$ and $\sin\theta$ is weakened, and a sizeable $\lambda_{hs}$ can be achieved even for small $\sin\theta$.
 One can see that there exists a wide range of SFOEWPT-compatible parameter space in the region $M_{h_2} > M_{h_1}$ for both positive and negative $\sin\theta$, as it is now facilitated by large $w$ rather than $\sin\theta$.
 The slight asymmetry between the allowed regions corresponding to positive and negative $\sin\theta$ for $M_{h_2} > M_{h_1}$ can be traced back to Figure~\ref{potdiff_lambdahs}, which suggests that the tree-level potential difference $\Delta V$ is smaller for positive $\sin\theta$ for a fixed $\lambda_{hs}$.